Youss0714/fils/replit.md

-# GestionPro - Business Management Application
+# YGestion - Business Management Application

 ## Overview

-GestionPro is a comprehensive business management application built with React, Express, and PostgreSQL.
+YGestion is a comprehensive business management application built with React, Express, and PostgreSQL.
 It provides a complete solution for managing clients, products, categories, invoices, and sales with a modern, responsive interface using shadcn/ui components.

 ## User Preferences